owncloud/ocis/docs/apis/grpc_apis/_index.md

 The [CS3 APIs](https://github.com/cs3org/cs3apis) connect storages and application providers.

-The CS3 APIs follows Google and Uber API design guidelines, specially on error handling and naming convention.
+The CS3 APIs follow Google and Uber API design guidelines, specially on error handling and naming convention.
 You can read more about these guidelines at https://cloud.google.com/apis/design/ and https://github.com/uber/prototool/blob/dev/style/README.md.

 The CS3 APIs use [Protocol Buffers version 3 (proto3)](https://github.com/protocolbuffers/protobuf) as their